 Daniel was a scientist, and that's what he blamed when he was mean to his wife.
 He just figured she wasn't logical in the way she talked and he hated when things weren't logical.

 But he also didn't think he had been like this before the epidemic.
 Specifically, he hadn't been like this before the vaccine.

 They had rushed it to market and his lab had been one of the 500 employed to reproduce the vaccine to a large enough scale to administer it to the whole world.
-And so partly because of him, three years ago, the whole world received this little, weak virus now surging through their veins, keeping them from getting a slightly worse than normal version of the flu.
+And so partly because of him, three years ago, the whole world received this little, weak virus now surging through their veins, keeping them from getting a pretty bad version of the flu.

 And ever since then he had been randomly snappy with his wife.
 He'd get into these moods where he'd be totally judgey of her.
 She was so illogical.
 He hated it.
 But had he always been like this?
 He didn't think so.

 But the other day he saw a coworker snap at another one unjustly, and this got him wondering if maybe this was a problem with himself, not his wife.
 His wife had felt a little snappier back too.
 And so did his colleagues.
 I mean, they still didn't do anything that someone could pin down as being "wrong," but perhaps there had been a slight shift in him that blamed everyone else in the world for it not being the way he wanted.